Fabaceae: Evolution

 It has been suggested, based on fossil and phylogenetic evidence, that legumes originally evolved in arid and/or semi-arid regions along the Tethys seaway during the Palaeogene Period.
 However, others contend that Africa (or even the Americas) cannot yet be ruled out as the origin of the family.

 The current hypothesis about the evolution of the genes needed for nodulation is that they were recruited from other pathways after a polyploidy event.
 Several different pathways have been implicated as donating duplicated genes to the pathways need for nodulation.
 The main donors to the pathway were the genes associated with the arbuscular mycorrhiza symbiosis genes, the pollen tube formation genes and the haemoglobin genes.
 One of the main genes shown to be shared between the arbuscular mycorrhiza pathway and the nodulation pathway is SYMRK and it is involved in the plant-bacterial recognition.
 The pollen tube growth is similar to the infection thread development in that infection threads grow in a polar manner that is similar to a pollen tubes polar growth towards the ovules.
 Both pathways include the same type of enzymes, pectin-degrading cell wall enzymes.
 The enzymes needed to reduce nitrogen, nitrogenases, require a substantial input of ATP but at the same time are sensitive to free oxygen.
-To meet the requirements of this paradoxical situation, the plants express a type of haemoglobin called leghaemoglobin that is believed to be recruited after a duplication event.
+To meet the requirements of this paradoxical situation, the plants express a type of haemoglobin called leghemoglobin that is believed to be recruited after a duplication event.
 These three genetic pathways are believed to be part of a gene duplication event then recruited to work in nodulation.